 Address: 1554 Homer Spit Road to 4474 Homer Spit Road, Homer, AK 99603

 Homer, Alaska Morton Road Trip Rating: 10/10.
 Find unique art and gifts to bring back home at any number of these shops along the spit.

 Price: Bottles from $18 to $30.
 Plus, there are discounts for purchasing more bottles.

-Why You’ll Love It: While Bear Creek Winery doesn’t grow any grapes locally, they’ve figured out a way to put a uniquely Alaskan spin on some traditional varietals imported from other areas.
+Why You’ll Love It: While Bear Creek Winery doesn’t grow any grapes locally in Homer, Alaska, they’ve figured out a way to put a uniquely Alaskan spin on some traditional varietals imported from other areas.
 If you’re a wine connoisseur, you’ll love the variety of berry wines and unique flavors created by mixing in local berries and fruit to the wines.

-Try 2016 Glacier Bear Rhubarb, Raspberry Rossa Wine, Alaskan Port, or Toasted Caramel Dessert Wine – so many choices!
+Try the Glacier Bear Rhubarb, Raspberry Rossa Wine, Alaskan Port, or Toasted Caramel Dessert Wine – so many choices!

 There is a tasting room and lodging in a secluded atmosphere with great views of Kachemak Bay.
 Live music can also be heard at some of the events held at the Winery.